Science Experiment: Worm Farm

 - Fill the bottle with layers of soil and sand.

-- Add 4 teaspoons of water to the soil and put dead leaves at the top of the soil.
+- Add half a cup of water to the soil and put dead leaves over the top of the soil.

-- Dig around in the garden outside and try to find 2 or 3 earthworms and add them to your soil.
+- Carefully dig around in the garden outside and try to find 2 or 3 earthworms and add them to your soil.
+Be gentle with the worms.

-- Cover the bottle with cling wrap and poke some holes in the top with a pencil.
+- Cover the top of the bottle with cling wrap and poke some holes in the top with a pencil.

 - Sticky tape the dark paper around the sides of the bottle.

-- Add 2 teaspoons of water each day to keep the soil moist.
+- Place the bottle in a cool, very shady spot.
+Add 2 teaspoons of water each day to keep the soil moist.

 - After 10 days, take the dark paper off.